Step 1 - Selling agreement

 To begin selling our annuities, your broker dealer or agency must establish and execute a selling agreement with us.
 The selling agreement specifies which annuity products are available for your broker dealer or agency to sell.

 We'll work closely with your broker dealer or agency to establish a solid working relationship and clarify roles and responsibilities.
-Once the selling agreement is established, the advisor appointment process can begin.
+Once the selling agreement is established, the appointment process can begin.
 If you have questions, call our annuity sales desk at 1-866-335-7355.

 Step 2 - Getting appointed or contracting

-Advisors with broker dealers or agencies
+Financial professionals with broker dealers or agencies

 In order for you to sell our annuities, you must be appointed by Minnesota Life Insurance Company and/or Securian Life Insurance Company.
 Minnesota Life issues our annuities in all states except New York.
 In New York, products are issued by Securian Life, a New York authorized insurer.